PoCInnovation/Workshops/software/9.Svelte/README.md

 > :bulb: Fixed property can help you to fix your bar

-> Don't forget to stylized your component.
+> Don't forget to apply style on your component.

 ## Step 3 - Pop forms